CrazyblocksTechnologies/memdesmaker/README.md

 2. Press "Generate Description"
 3. Copy from the text box

+This python script should work on Linux, Windows and MacOS X operating systems.
+Made for Python 3, tested with Python 3.7.7.

 Idea originally came up when coming up with descriptions for an Instagram account that posts about computer memory modules.
 This program can also be used in inventory management and e-commerce websites.

 All trademarks and logos in the app, images and this file are property of their respective owners